AdobeDocs/experience-platform.en/help/profile/guardrails.md

 Real-time Customer Profile provides centrally accessible individual profiles that allow you to target your customers with personalized cross-channel experiences based on behavioral insights and customer attributes.
 In order to achieve this targeting, Profile and the segmentation engine within Platform use a highly denormalized hybrid data model.
 The hybrid data model offers a new approach to developing customer profiles making it important for the data to be modeled correctly.
 While the Profile Store maintaining profile data is not a relational store, Profile permits integration with small dimension entities in order to create segments in a simplified and intuitive manner.
 This integration is known as multi-entity segmentation.

 Adobe Experience Platform provides a series of guardrails to help you avoid creating data models which Real-time Customer Profile cannot support.
 This document outlines the best practices and constraints when using dimension entities, specifically in batch segmentation.
-For more information on data modeling within Platform and an introduction to schemas, please be sure to read the [basics of schema composition](../xdm/schema/composition.md) guide, part of the [Experience Data Model (XDM)](../xdm/home.md) documentation.

 ## Getting started

 It is recommended that you read the following Experience Platform services documentation before attempting to build data models for use in Real-time Customer Profile.
-Working data models, and the guardrails outlined in this document, requires an understanding of the various Experience Platform services involved with managing Real-time Customer Profile entities:
+Working with data models, and the guardrails outlined in this document, require an understanding of the various Experience Platform services involved with managing Real-time Customer Profile entities:

 * [Real-time Customer Profile](home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-* [Adobe Experience Platform Identity Service](../identity-service/home.md): Enables Real-time Customer Profile by bridging identities from disparate data sources as they are ingested into Platform.
+* [Adobe Experience Platform Identity Service](../identity-service/home.md): Supports the creation of a "single view of the customer" by ridging identities from disparate data sources as they are ingested into Platform.
 * [Experience Data Model (XDM)](../xdm/home.md): The standardized framework by which Platform organizes customer experience data.
   * [Basics of schema composition](../xdm/schema/composition.md): An introduction to schemas and data modeling within Experience Platform.
 * [Segmentation Service](../segmentation/home.md): The segmentation engine within Platform used to create audience segments from your customer profiles based on customer behaviors and attributes.